-- High moral character, recognized probity, competence, and integrity; - Known independence in making decisions and taking stances on issues and concerns pertaining to the protection and promotion of human rights and fundamental freedoms; - A deep, thorough and enlightened knowledge and understanding of human rights and fundamental freedoms and the role, work, and protection needs of human rights defenders; and - 4.
-At least two (2) members, including the Chairperson must be members of the Philippine Bar who have been engaged in the practice of law for at least seven (7) years.
+- (1) Of high moral character, recognized probity, competence, and integrity; - (2) Of known independence in making decisions and taking stances on issues and concerns pertaining to the protection and promotion of human rights and fundamental freedoms; - (3) Must have a deep, thorough and enlightened knowledge and understanding of human rights and fundamental freedoms and the role, work, and protection needs of human rights defenders; and - (4) At least two (2) members, including the Chairperson must be members of the Philippine Bar, who have been engaged in the practice of law for at least seven (7) years.

-SEC.
-43. Term of Office. - The Chairperson and Members of the Committee shall be designated once for a term five (5) years only.
+SEC.43.
+Term of Office. - The Chairperson and Members of the Committee shall be designated once for a term five (5) years only.
 Of those first designated, three (3) Members shall serve for five (5) years, two (2) Members for four (4) years, and the last two (2) Members shall hold office for three (3) years.
 Succeeding Chairpersons and Members shall be designated for a term of not more than five (5) years.
 Designation to any vacancy shall be only for the unexpired portion of the term of the predecessor.